 Do Stem Cell Facelifts Work?
-6 Years After Getting One, This Is My Verdict
+Six Years After Getting One, This Is My Verdict

 The trick to getting work done is to do it when you’re in a transitional period of your life.

-That’s what I did, anyway.
-Right before I moved back to New York after living in Los Angeles for eight years, I got a facelift.
+Right before I moved back to New York City, after living in Los Angeles for eight years, I got a facelift.

-But while I can’t say the same for my body, my rejuvenated face has held up.
-Most days, I forget I even had it.
+While I can’t say the same for my body, my rejuvenated face has held up.
+Most days, I forget I even had the procedure.
 When it really hits home is when I visit Los Angeles or meet someone who knew me then.

 “Wow!
 Marriage really agrees with you,” someone in LA said not long ago, looking at me quizzically.
 Airport security gave me the same look, trying to figure out how I looked younger than my passport picture, which was taken eight years prior.
 “I had work done,” I told the TSA guy, and he nodded, no stranger to the situation since he worked at Los Angeles Airport.